 - Businesses and non-profit agencies

 - Human resource offices

 - Marketing firms

-All Sociology-Anthropology and Criminal Justice majors must complete an internship in the U.S. or abroad, during any semester of their junior or senior year.
+All Sociology and Anthropology majors must complete an internship in the U.S. or abroad, during any semester of their junior or senior year.
 Students are responsible for securing their own internships, which may be paid or unpaid, and taken for variable credit.
 Credits for the internship are determined by the amount of work performed.
 For an internship of four credits, students must complete approximately 160 credit hours; two-thirds of which must be at the internship site.
 If the internship site cannot provide the prescribed number of hours, a research paper may be completed for credit.
 The details of the paper must be agreed upon between the coordinator and the student prior to the start of the internship.